Travel Awards for Teacher Candidates

 Supporting Clinical Experiences, Experiential Learning, and diversified settings

 The Patton College of Education is committed to placing teacher candidates in a variety of classroom settings.
 This sometimes requires students to travel outside of the Athens community.
 To help mitigate those travel costs, Dean Middleton is offering two types of travel awards.

-Professional Internship- The professional internship, the capstone experience to your education studies, requires daily travel to a placement school.
-Some students will be sent to schools outside of the immediate area.
-To ease the cost, Dean Middleton is providing a $50 travel award for interns who must drive more than 30 miles to reach their placement.
-The distance is calculated by MapQuest from McCracken Hall to the school, or for regional campus students, from your home to the school.
+Professional Internship- The professional internship, the capstone experience in the teacher education program, requires daily travel to a placement school.
+Some professional interns will be sent to schools outside of the immediate area.
+To ease the cost, Dean Middleton is providing a one-time $50 travel award for interns who must drive more than 30 miles to reach their placement sites.
+The distance is calculated by MapQuest from McCracken Hall to the placement school, or for regional campus students, from the professional intern's home to the school site.